 You can buy an entry ticket at the Basilica but you must buy your ticket 30 minutes before closing or you won’t be granted entry.

-I strongly advise that you book your ticket before you go.
+Since this is the number one thing to do in Barcelona, it is strongly advised that you book your ticket before you go.

-You can choose your preferred timeslot by using the dropdown option when you choose your date.
-The ticket is sent to you electronically.
+Pre-booking allows you to choose your preferred timeslot by using the dropdown option when you choose your date and hit check availability.
+The ticket is sent to your email electronically.

 A review on TripAdvisor recently said that the in-person ticket system is ‘quite difficult’ so ‘plan ahead’.

-Another visited in June and could not reserve tickets as they were sold out for the next five days.
+Another member of the forum visited in June and could not reserve tickets as they were sold out for the next five days.

 → Further reading: 5 ways to book Sagrada Familia tickets